dotnet/docs/docs/architecture/grpc-for-wcf-developers/migrate-duplex-services.md

 ## Bidirectional streaming

 A WCF full-duplex service allows for asynchronous, real-time messaging in both directions.
-In the server streaming example, the client starts a request, then receives a stream of updates.
+In the server streaming example, the client starts a request and then receives a stream of updates.
 A better version of that service would allow the client to add and remove stocks from the list without having to stop and create a new subscription.
 That functionality has been implemented in the [FullStockTicker sample solution](https://github.com/dotnet-architecture/grpc-for-wcf-developers/tree/master/FullStockTickerSample/wcf/FullStockTicker).

 The `IFullStockTickerService` interface provides three methods: